top of page

 2. Students present their contributions.

-Finalizing the Project
+Finalizing the Output

 1. Determine the Collective Output